t6kke/BadmintonSkillCalculator/README.md

 - Add ELO confidence value and use it to handle ELO gain/loss.
 - Fix excel parser being dependant on results information.
 - Tournament results statistics report users games count.
 This change will be in the future since this has to change when matches consist of multiple games.
-- Migrate all verbose and regular print statements to use new output utility package
-- Improve console output of information
+- Old help information should be implemented through new output help information.
+- Re-work how arguments handling is done after registration
+- Consolidate output message/error/status into logical coherent structure across different commands
+- Create additional flag for enabling default categories creation on initial DB creation

 ### Far Future